NeuroNights

 HOW DO I PARTICIPATE IN NEURONIGHTS?

-2. LOG IN by clicking the "ACCESS THE WORKSHOPS" HERE button above.
+2. LOG IN by clicking the "JOIN SESSION" button above.

 Links will be live 15 minutes before each scheduled session.
 You will need to use Zoom to access the meetings.
 Instructions are available below.